skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_01_lab_ak.md

 1. If this is your first time opening Cloud Shell using your subscription, the **Welcome to Azure Cloud Shell Wizard** will appear, which allows you to configure Cloud Shell for first-time usage.
 Perform the following actions in the wizard:

-    a.
-A dialog box will appear that prompts you to create a new storage account to begin using the shell.
+    1. A dialog box will appear that prompts you to create a new storage account to begin using the shell.
 Accept the default settings, and then select **Create storage**.

-    b.
-Wait for Cloud Shell to finish its initial setup procedures before moving forward with the lab.
+    1. Wait for Cloud Shell to finish its initial setup procedures before moving forward with the lab.

     > **Note**: If you don't notice the Cloud Shell configuration options, this is most likely because you're using an existing subscription with this course's labs.
 The labs are written with the presumption that you're using a new subscription.